| Metric | Current Period | Prior Year Comparable | YoY |

 | Net Margin | 4.5% | 2.7% (1.6%–4.7%) | +1.7pt |

-Both Operating Margin and Net Margin exceed industry medians, driven by high-margin Real Estate segment.
+Operating and Net margins exceed industry medians, supported by high-margin Real Estate and Hotel businesses, placing the company favorably within the sector.

 Growth & Capital Efficiency